onias17/wayfarer/README.md

 * Tour (demo) of your app, ideally deployed on heroku.
 * How did your group approach the requirements? (mention anything unique or creative your group chose to do)
 * What was easier than you thought?
 What was more challenging?
-* What is a lesson you will carry forward to working on Project 2?
+* What is a lesson you will carry forward to working on your next project?
 * Shout outs for fellow students!

 ## Evaluation